 “Symptom contingent pacing”; activities are driven by perceived symptom levels, with the aim of avoiding symptoms and conserving energy

-“Quota-contingent pacing”; undertaking activities according to an amount/distance/goal with the aim of improving function
+“Quota-contingent pacing”; undertaking activities according to an amount/distance/goal with the aim of gradually increasing activity and improving function

-However, we believe that symptom contingent pacing is most appropriate for people with ME, due to the post exertional malaise (PEM) that is a hallmark symptom of this disease.
-PEM is the marked symptom exacerbation when people with ME exceed a certain activity level which can persist for days, weeks and even months after exertion.
-If a person tries to push themselves beyond their energy levels, they will only succeed in triggering PEM and making their symptoms worse.
+Pacing for people with ME is difficult due to the nature of post exertional malaise (PEM), which is a hallmark symptom of this disease.
+PEM is the marked symptom exacerbation when people with ME exceed a certain activity level, and can persist for days, weeks or even months after exertion.
+Unfortunately PEM is usually a delayed reaction, often 24-48 hours after the triggering event, so it can be very difficult to determine what level of activity is "safe".
+If a person tries to push themselves beyond their energy levels, they will trigger PEM and make their symptoms worse.

 The ME Association provides this description of pacing: